mr-mixas/Struct-Path.pm/README.md

 - expand `<"append"|true|false>`

-    Expand structure if specified in path items doesn't exists.
+    Expand structure if specified in path items doesn't exist.
 All newly created items initialized by `undef`.
 Arrays will be growed smoothly if `append` as value used (experimental).